Last Updated on 12 October 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-And you can even try and tackle long distances rides (the record of a solo unsupported kiteboarding ride is a 2000km/24 day Brazilian coast journey by Louis Tapper).
+You can even try and tackle distance rides (the record of a solo unsupported kiteboarding ride is a 2000km/24-day Brazilian coast journey by Louis Tapper).

-Although several attempts in kite-propelled vehicles were made since the 19th century, Kitesurfing is literally brand new as a sport, being popularized only in the late ’90s.
+Although several attempts at kite-propelled vehicles have been made since the 19th century, Kitesurfing is literally brand new as a sport, being popularized only in the late ’90s.
 That means there’s still a lot of room for innovation.

 Kitesurfing in Cape Town: Muizenberg and other locations